rmartinho/flamingdangerzone/_posts/2012-05-27-dependent-names-bliss.markdown

 {% endhighlight %}

 That looks almost readable now.
 We just need to get better names for our "better traits".
-Ideally, we would be to keep the same names.
+Ideally, we would like to keep the same names.
 Those from the standard library we will have to keep in our own namespace anyway, so they won't conflict with the ones from `std`.
 But what about our own traits like `qux_trait`?